rust-unofficial/too-many-lists/text/fourth-peek.md

 has to be sitting around as long as we keep the reference around.

 This is in fact necessary for correctness.
 When a Ref gets dropped, it tells the RefCell that it's not borrowed anymore.
-So if *did* manage to hold onto our reference longer than the Ref existed, we could get a RefMut while a reference was kicking around and totally break Rust's type system in half.
+So if we *did* manage to hold onto our reference longer than the Ref existed, we could get a RefMut while a reference was kicking around and totally break Rust's type system in half.